eosfor/Quickgraph.Wiki/Depth-First-Search-Example.md

 ![4](Depth%20First%20Search%20Example_dfsvisity.png)

 * Visiting `x` vertex.
-The edge `(x,v)` is a [back edge](back-edge), i.e. it points to a gray vertex.
+The edge `(x,v)` is a `back edge`, i.e. it points to a gray vertex.
 Since there are no more out-edges to explorer, the vertex is finished and blacked.

 ![5](Depth%20First%20Search%20Example_dfsvisitx.png)